‘My Boss Is Pressuring Me to Get Pregnant!’

 It’s a family-oriented office, with lots of parents of all ages, and it’s a pretty common question as I get to know people: “Oh, do you and your husband have kids?”
 In response I always laugh lightly and say something along the lines of “Nope, not for us.
 We love our dog though!”
 Everyone else takes this for what it is — small talk — and then will ask about the dog or change the topic or show me baby pictures, except for Fergus.

 Fergus has, at least three or four times, stated that it’s “sad” I’m not having kids, that I’ll regret it, or harrumphed in some way, which I have internally rolled my eyes at and kind of moved on.
 Except yesterday, he was promoted.
 He is now a VP here and I report to him directly.
-He will be in charge of my 1:1s, job responsibilities, reviews, and raises.
+He will be in charge of my one-on-ones, job responsibilities, reviews, and raises.

 I am dreading more of these comments now that we’re no longer peers.
 It’s inevitable it will come up again (even if I don’t bring it up or comment on it), and I really wish I could say something along the lines of “It’s really inappropriate to comment on this when you’re my boss,” or even point out that for all he knows, he could be pushing on the sorest of subjects for no reason.
 (Maybe I’m infertile.
 Maybe my husband is.
 Maybe we tried for years before giving up.
 Maybe someone has a genetic disorder we’re afraid to pass on.
 None of these things are true in my case, but he doesn’t know that!)

 So, if it does come up, what’s the best path here?
 Something in the moment?
-A more direct conversation in a 1:1?
+A more direct conversation in a one-on-one?
 Should I wince internally each time and change the subject?
-I already axed The Most Sarcastic Rejoinders Ever, sadly, because they’re not professional even if I’d be really good at them.
+I already axed the Most Sarcastic Rejoinders Ever, sadly, because they’re not professional even if I’d be really good at them.

 Agggghh, Fergus.

 And agggghh to all the other people who think that it’s okay to comment on the reproductive plans of colleagues, which is a bizarrely widespread phenomenon.
 It’s also decidedly one-way; there are very few people urging colleagues not to reproduce (although they might think it silently) or telling them how “sad” it will be if they do have children.
-But for some reason a not-insignificant swatch of the population finds it perfectly okay to tell people who don’t plan to raise kids how wrong they are and how deeply they’ll regret it.
+But for some reason a not-insignificant swath of the population finds it perfectly okay to tell people who don’t plan to raise kids how wrong they are and how deeply they’ll regret it.

 Now throw in the fact that Fergus is your boss and it gets additionally weird, because the power dynamics in the relationship mean that there’s built-in pressure for you to be polite, even when he’s being rude.
 (This is one reason why managers should be especially thoughtful about boundaries with their staff members.
 They can’t necessarily rely on getting the “butt out” cues that they’d get from people in other areas of their lives.)